Lab Manual

 • Apply for fellowships, conference funding, and awards, like the NSF GRFP or the Microsoft Ada Lovelace fellowship.
 When you’re ready, we can talk about strategies for writing good statements and proposals.

-• Meet with Dan every semester to talk professional development and progress toward a degree.
+• Meet with Dan annually to talk professional development and progress toward a degree.

 • Make sure you meet all departmental deadlines (e.g., for your exams and thesis), and make sure Dan is aware of them!